Sources of personal income in the Central Otago District, New Zealand

 Geographically the census includes the North Island, South Island, Stewart Island, and the Chatham Islands, plus largely uninhabited islands including the Kermadec Islands, Three Kings Islands, Mayor Island, Motiti Island, White Island, Moutohora Island, Bounty Islands, Snares Islands, Antipodes Islands, Auckland Islands, and Campbell Island.

-Census: Ethnic group (detailed total response - level 3) and sources of personal income by sex, for the census usually resident population count aged 15 years and over 2018
+Census: Sources of personal income, ethnicity (detailed total responses level 3), age, and gender for the census usually resident population count aged 15 years and over, (RC, TALB, Health), 2013, 2018, and 2023 Censuses

-From the dataset Census: Ethnic group (detailed total response - level 3) and sources of personal income by sex, for the census usually resident population count aged 15 years and over 2018, this data was extracted:
+From the dataset Census: Sources of personal income, ethnicity (detailed total responses level 3), age, and gender for the census usually resident population count aged 15 years and over, (RC, TALB, Health), 2013, 2018, and 2023 Censuses, this data was extracted:

 Purpose of collection